bratpeki/modern-milkytracker-guide/docs/basics.md

 ## Patterns

-The next step up after tracks are patterns, collections of multiple tracks.<br>
+The next step up after tracks are patterns, collections of multiple tracks.

 For example, let's expand on the previous example with a bass in the second track:

 ```